Serbian Church Council of Karlovac Metropolitanate

 The Serbian People's Church Council of Karlovac Metropolitanate represented the most important institutions of Serbs in the Habsburg monarchy.

-For more than two centuries (1708 - 1911), the Serbian Church Council in the Karlovac Metropolitanate not only elected archbishops, later patriarchs, but also decided on many questions other prople-church, educational, and even on the purely political needs of the Serbs under Austro-Hungarian reign.
+For more than two centuries (1708 - 1911), the Serbian Church Council in the Karlovac Metropolitanate not only elected archbishops, later patriarchs, but also made decisions on other questions — church-related, educational, and even on the purely political needs of the Serbs under Austro-Hungarian reign.

 Serbian National Church Council of the Karlovac Metropolitanate 1708 – 1911

 Holding a parliament

 The forerunner of the people's-church councils in the Habsburg monarchy is people's church council held in Belgrade 28 June 1690.
 At the time Great Viennese War, when the Austrian army withdrew from Serbia.

 The first Serbian People's Church Council, after Sabor in Baji (1694), was held in 1708 in Krušedol Monastery, with the aim of electing a new archbishop.
 The parliament was opened by an envoy of the Austrian emperor, just as all the then class councils were opened by special imperial envoys or proxies.
 The members of this Council were, for the most part, church dignitaries.
-Later, the right to open this Parliament belonged to the Hungarian government, since the jurisdiction of the Karlovac Metropolitanate mainly extended to the lands of the crown of St. Stephan, for the most part in the Habsburg Kingdom of Hungary.
+Later, the right to open this Parliament belonged to the Hungarian government, since the jurisdiction of the Karlovac Metropolitanate mainly extended to the lands of the crown of St. Stephen, for the most part in the Habsburg Kingdom of Hungary.
 In part, the jurisdiction of the metropolis extended to Bukovina.
 Thus, the Serbs of the Karlovac metropolitanate, on the one hand, were represented in the class councils of Hungarian Parliament, and on the other hand they were they also had their own representation in the People-Church Council, which became all the more significant as the number of secular members of that Council grew more.

 Only in the first few Councils did the number of church persons prevail over the number of secular ones.
 In later times, it became common practice, and after that it was legalized, that in addition to the archbishop, bishop and the clergy, whose number was one third in all, two thirds of the members of the Council were elected from the ranks of the laity.
 At that time, a constant number of members of the parliament was determined, as well as the manner in which they were elected.
 So it is with the People-Church Council which is 1749.
 In addition to 25 clergymen, 25 Krajina officers and 25 representatives of citizens and peasants from the entire metropolis were held.